chopralab/cipher/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 8-bit signed integers.

 *Description*: Array of bond orders for bonds in `bondAtomList`.
 Must be values -1, 1, 2, 3, or 4, defining unknown, single, double, triple, and quadruple bonds.
-*Note*: This field is optional, it is not required that you know the order of the bonds when writing mmtf files.
+*Note*: This field is optional, it is not required that you know the order of the bonds when writing cipher files.
 However if you have the information, we encourage you to include it!

 *Example*: